 Many financial advisors are licensed as both investment advisers and brokers.
 These dually-registered, or hybrid, advisors have the flexibility to serve clients with different needs.

-For example, some clients they can serve in a fiduciary capacity, managing investment portfolios and receiving fee-only compensation.
-For other clients, hybrid advisors may serve solely as brokers, earning commissions from products they sell.
-This is useful in situations where clients are just looking for insurance, or only want alternative investments like hedge funds, which these advisors generally can’t use with their fee-only clients.
+For example, they can serve some clients in a fiduciary capacity, managing investment portfolios and receiving fee-only compensation.
+For other clients, they may act solely as brokers, earning commissions from products they sell.
+This is useful in situations where clients are just looking for insurance, or only want alternative investments like hedge funds.

 What A Robo-Advisor Does

-You’ve probably heard a lot about so-called robo-advisors lately.
-But contrary to what the name implies, they’re actually neither robots nor financial advisors: they’re computer programs that automate investing for clients.
+You’ve probably heard a lot about so-called robo-advisors.
+Contrary to what the name implies, they’re actually neither robots nor financial advisors: they’re computer programs that automate investing for clients.

-The main benefit of robo-advisors is that their fees for managing your assets are usually less than those of investment advisers.
-They also have lower investment minimums than investment advisers.
+The main benefit of robo-advisors is that their fees for managing your assets are usually less than those of investment advisors.
+They also have lower investment minimums than investment advisors.

 Which Financial Advisor Should You Choose?

 The financial advisor you decide to go with really depends on what you’re trying to achieve.
-But first, you should decide if you need one in the first place.
+(First, you should decide if you need one to begin with.)

 If all you’re looking for is someone to do your taxes and provide oversight for your small business, a certified public accountant might be enough.
 If you want to outsource the management of a small pool of assets as inexpensively as possible, a robo-advisor might be a good choice.

-But if you want your money managed by someone who knows your specific situation, and is always there to answer your questions or address your concerns, an investment adviser might be the best choice.
+But if you want your money managed by someone who knows your specific situation, and is always there to answer your questions or address your concerns, an investment advisor is what you need.

-Need help finding a “fee-only” investment adviser?
+And that’s where we come in.
+Finding the right fee-only investment advisor can be tough!
 Zoe Financial’s curated network can help you identify the right one, who works with clients that share your specific financial needs and challenges.